Decision-Making: Policies and Ethics in Health Care and Public Health

 After reading this chapter, you will be able to:

-- Understand how public policy can influence population-wide patterns of behaviour and affect the health of a population;
+- Understand how public policy can influence population-wide patterns of behaviour and affect the health of a population (MCC objective 78-3)

-• Define healthy public policy - Describe forces that influence health policy making;
+• Explain the policy cycle - Describe forces that influence health policy making

 As early as the 19th century, people recognized the link between politics and health.
-More than a century ago, Rudolph Virchow wrote that “medicine is a social science, and politics nothing but medicine on a grand scale.”1 One hundred years later, Michael Rachlis noted that “patterns of health and illness are reflections of our values, culture and institutions”.2 The reasons for these statements can be found in Chapter 2, where discussion of the determinants of health shows that the factors that influence health are linked to the economy, the political system, and to culture as a whole.
+More than a century ago, Rudolph Virchow wrote that “medicine is a social science, and politics nothing but medicine on a grand scale.”1 One hundred years later, Michael Rachlis noted that “patterns of health and illness are reflections of our values, culture and institutions”.2 The reasons for such statements can be found in Chapter 2, which showed how the social determinants of health include the economy, the political system, and culture as a whole.

 Rudolph Virchow